 In 2008 THE SCANDINAVIAN COOKBOOK, with photographs by Lars Ranek, one of Scandinavia’s leading food photographers, was published by Quadrille.
 Andrews McMeel published it in the United States the following year and it was also published in Holland (Fontain Uitgevers), Germany (Christian Verlag), Norway (Versal Forlag), Canada (Indigo) and Denmark (L & R Fakta).

 At the start of 2010, Quadrille published Trine’s second book, THE NORDIC DIET, described by the Guardian as ‘groundbreaking’ with ‘diverse and delicious recipes’ which used light and healthy Scandanavian food to provide meal plans for gradual weight loss.
-This was followed by SCANDINAVIAN CHRISTMAS, (2012), SCANDINAVIAN BAKING (2014) and SCANDINAVIAN COMFORT FOOD (2016), all published by Quadrille.
+This was followed by SCANDINAVIAN CHRISTMAS, (2012), SCANDINAVIAN BAKING, SCANDINAVIAN COMFORT FOOD (2016), all published by Quadrille.

 Trine has had two books published in 2018.
 In OPEN SANDWICHES she celebrates one of the latest trends in ‘New Nordic’ cuisine and the ground-breaking COPENHAGEN FOOD takes a food-lovers tour of her home town, sharing favourite recipes along the way.
 Both were published by Quadrille in the UK and Chronicle Books in the USA / Canada.

 ‘Scandinavian Baking by Trine Hahnemann is an approachable feast of sweet-pastry dough, topped off with cardamom, spiced apple and fennel…the recipes are wonderfully clear and, if you follow them properly, the results are stunning.’ –The Guardian, 6 December 2014.

 ‘Hallon Cookies’ from Scandinavian Christmas, Telegraph.co.uk